ashishtele/ashishtele/README.md

 - 🤔 I’m seeking help with:- Research on Vedic maths and its implementation in ML.

-- ⚡ Interested in:- HealthTech, MedTech, and ClimateTech.
+- ⚡ Interested in:- HealthTech, MedTech, and Clinical R&D.

 <p align="center">
   <img width="200" height="200" src="/QR.png">